 This job was literally created by an act of Congress.
 Not kidding!

-The United States Congress passed a bill which required all healthcare providers to switch from paper medical records to electronic ones by 2014.
+The United States Congress passed a bill that required all healthcare providers to switch from paper medical records to electronic ones by 2014.
 The benefits of this change are many.
-It provides fast and accurate access to patients information for medical professionals treating them.
+It provides fast and accurate access to patients’ information for medical professionals treating them.
 It also makes the interaction between the providers and insurance companies easier.
 The billing and payment process is easier and more accurate as well.
 The information is easier to store and secure when everything is done properly.

 Digital medical records require information systems and people to keep those systems updated, secure and running smoothly.
 So, the role of Informatics Nursing was created!
 It makes sense.
 Medical professionals simply cannot properly care for patients with systems that do not run smoothly.
 Patient information must be kept secure to comply with Federal law.

 A person who understands medical topics and patient care who are trained in the tech world and understands information systems is needed to fill this role.
 They are called Nursing Informatics Specialists.